What the Financial Aid Office Wants You to Know

 - Loans: this is money you will need to pay back but usually not until after you have graduated

-Another tip to remember when getting ready to attend college and find financial aid, make sure you pay attention to dates.
-You may find the perfect scholarship for you but make sure that you get in all of the information that you need to apply on time.
+Don’t let crucial dates slip by you.
+You may find the perfect scholarship for you, but you’re only eligible if you apply on time.
 Scholarships set deadlines to make sure that the money is awarded in a timely fashion and if you miss the deadlines you may not be considered.

 The college financial aid offices are on campus and available to help you, take advantage of that service.
 If you have questions or are not sure how to fill out an application or the FAFSA make sure to contact them for advice.
-If you aren’t on campus for classes the financial aid offices is available by phone or email and you can find their information on the college websites.
+If you aren’t on campus already, the financial aid offices are available by phone or email and you can find their information on the college websites.

 The Iowa College Aid Commission is a great source to help find scholarships and loans that are available.